Want your blogs to rank in the top #3 of Google… or even earn a coveted Featured Snippets placement?

 - Shopify offers this free return policy generator as a lead magnet for e-commerce business owners:

-- Our lead magnet, featuring our best samples, earns an organic subscriber growth of 3-4 new people per day, and is heavily targeted to win the attention of our ideal customer: Free PDF: Our Sample Library
+- Our lead magnets, plugged into our Resource Page and featured in different blogs, earn an organic subscriber growth of 6-12 new people per day, and is heavily targeted to win the attention of our ideal customer.
+See our Resource Center.
+Here’s an example of one popular lead magnet:

 2 Major Steps in Publishing Your Blog (& How to Push Blog Optimization Over the Top)